QuantumCompiler/Recipe-Genie/FINAL_REPORT.md

 ### What Was Planned For The Future

-The features that were planned for the future of the project if given more time were:
+The features that were planned for the future of the project, if given more time, were:

-- Dietary restrictions / preferences - Ability to filter recipes based on dietary restrictions or preferences
+- Dietary restrictions and preferences: The ability to filter recipes based on dietary restrictions or preferences.
-- Favorite recipes - Ability to favorite recipes and view them in a separate list
+- Favorite recipes: The ability to favorite recipes and view them in a separate list.
-- Quantity of ingredients - Ability to specify the quantity of ingredients in a recipe
+- Quantity of ingredients: The ability to specify the quantity of ingredients in a recipe.
-- Recipe return cardinality - Ability to discern the number of recipes returned based on the number of ingredients inputted
+- Recipe return cardinality: The ability to determine the number of recipes returned based on the number of ingredients inputted.
-- Sorting of recipes - Ability to sort recipes based on different criteria
+- Recipe sorting: The ability to sort recipes based on different criteria.
-- Styled recipe search - An ability to search for different styles of recipes (e.g. Italian, Mexican, etc.)
+- Styled recipe search: The ability to search for different styles of recipes (e.g., Italian, Mexican, etc.).

 ### Known Problems / Bugs